 This tool enables the user to track the value of a variable in the VR experience

 The value of the variable is updated dynamically, so whenever the variable value changes the variable writer will be updated to show the new value of the variable.
 Variable Writer is available under the VR Effects Menu.

-Having multiple Variable Writers belonging to the same group make them have the same font size.
+Having multiple Variable Writers belonging to the same group makes them have the same font size.

-Variables can be created and edited by clicking the Edit Variables button ay the top right part of the Training Builder.
-It allows the user to view/delete/change initial values of existing variables, or create new variables.
+Variables can be created and edited by clicking the Edit Variables button at the top right part of the Training Builder.
+It allows the user to view/delete/change the initial values of existing variables, or create new variables.

 Clicking '+' at the top right corner of the Edit Variables and Initial Values dialog will add a new variable.
 The user can click to change the name of the variable, select its type from the combo box, and set its initial value.

 Inputs are entities used as triggers for actions in the Training Builder diagram.
-For example if multiple nodes in the diagram use a Scene Node, it can be used as input and be connected to multiple blocks.
-Updating the input once will be reflected to all blocks using this input.
+For example, if multiple nodes in the diagram use a Scene Node, it can be used as input and be connected to multiple blocks.
+Updating the input once will be reflected all blocks using this input.